Top 8 Profitable Career Options after English Honours

 Companies or organizations usually prefer candidates with an English Honours degree over other degree holders for a content writing job as their basic criteria are competence over the English language.

-Content writing as a job has a huge scope worldwide because the content is the king of everything.
+Content writing as a job has a huge scope worldwide because content is the king of everything.
 Since everything is going digital these days, every business organization and marketing agency requires its own set of content writers to produce appealing and engaging content to attract customers.
-In India, Delhi, Noida, Mumbai, Pune, Bangalore, Indore, Gurgaon are the cities where content writers get the highest salary compared to other cities.
+In India, Delhi, Noida, Mumbai, Pune, Bangalore, Indore, and Gurgaon are the cities where content writers get the highest salary compared to other cities.
 But soon this job is going to expand its sphere all over India.

 Blogging is just like content writing but for your website, not for any company or organization.
 Blogging, unlike a content writing job, also requires good command of English.
 When you set up your website and start blogging, you tend to publish articles to reach more and more audiences which is barely possible with languages other than English.
 Now you can ask why literature is important for blogging!
 Literature educates you with the art of detecting social issues, social incidents, and causes, social changes that may occur quickly or gradually.